hanjunbaba/CDDTR/README.md

                         The folder where the model parameters are stored -save_dir_r SAVE_DIR_R
-                        The folder where the test results are stored -pre_train PRE_TRAIN  Whether to use pre training -result_txt RESULT_TXT
+                        The folder where the test results are stored -pre_train PRE_TRAIN  Whether to use pre-training -result_txt RESULT_TXT
                         The file name where the results are saved as txt, txt is saved in save_dir_r
 ```